-Technology: By completing courses in fine arts and computer science, students will develop a deeper understanding of computer systems and be able to use and apply computer software skills in CAD and other software and be able to use industrial equipment to design and build 3-D objects, models, or robots.
+Technology: By completing courses in fine and practical arts and computer science, students will develop a deeper understanding of computer systems and be able to use and apply computer software skills in CAD, Word, and Excel and be able to use industrial equipment to design and build 3-D objects, model buildings, or robots.

 Engineering: By learning and applying the Engineering Design Process in mathematics and science courses, students will be able to identify a problem, create a solution, and test it.

-Mathematics: By completing four years of mathematics courses, including Advanced Pre-calculus, Pre-calculus, or AP Calculus, students will be able to enter Calculus I or Calculus II in first-year college programs.
+Mathematics: By completing four years of core mathematics courses, including Advanced Pre-calculus, Pre-calculus, Calculus or AP Calculus, students will be able to enter Calculus I or Calculus II in first-year college programs.

 Four years of science including one AP science course (AP Biology, AP Chemistry, AP Physics I, or AP Physics II) with a minimum grade of C.

 Completion of at least two trimesters from any of the following technology courses with a minimum grade of C:

 Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, Calculus, AP Calculus, with a minimum grade of C.